Colorful two-piercing theorem for boxes: Introduction

-Helly's theorem, one of the fundamental results in discrete geometry, says that for any finite family $\mathcal{F}$ of convex sets in $\mathbb{R}^d$, if every $(d+1)$-tuple from $\mathcal{F}$ is $1$-pierceable, then the whole family $\mathcal{F}$ is $1$-pierceable.
-Unfortunately, for $n\geq 2$, a similar statement about the $n$-pierceable sets is not valid for general convex sets.
-Chakraborty et al.~\cite{DBLP:journals/corr/ChakrabortyPRS13} showed that for any constant $\omega > 0$ there exists a family of circles in the plane such that any subfamily of size $\omega$ is $2$-pierceable but the whole family is not $2$-pierceable.
+Helly's theorem~\cite{Helly23}, one of the fundamental results in discrete geometry, states that for any family $\mathcal{F}$ of convex sets in $\mathbb{R}^d$, if every $(d+1)$-tuple from $\mathcal{F}$ is one-pierceable, then the whole family $\mathcal{F}$ is one-pierceable.
+Over the years, ``Helly-type" theorems have been thoroughly studied and found various applications (see~\cite{AmentaDeLS17}).